first year students

 Students working in the 4D lab

-From day one, you’re placed into a studio with around 40 other students who will grow to be your best friends, collaborators, employees, and maybe even a spouse.
+From day one, you’ll be welcomed into a studio with around 40 other students who will become your best friends, collaborators, employees and maybe even a future spouse.
+(It’s happened!)

-You live, eat, play and work together for four years and its just about the best community you could ask for.
+You’ll live, eat, play, and work together for four years, making it just about the best community you could ever ask for.

 So what even is Design?